 Keeping reading to understand more about why, and to learn a new word, equilux:

 It’s not pointlike, as stars are, and yet – by definition – most almanacs define sunrise as when the top of the sun first touches the eastern horizon.
 They define sunset as when the sun’s trailing limb finally touches the western horizon.

 This in itself provides an extra 2 1/2 to three minutes of daylight at mid-temperate latitudes.

 Atmospheric refraction.
 The Earth’s atmosphere acts like a lens or prism, uplifting the sun about 1/2 degree from its true geometrical position whenever the sun nears the horizon.
 Coincidentally, the sun’s angular diameter spans about 1/2 degree, as well.

 Therefore, atmospheric refraction advances the sunrise and delays the sunset, adding nearly another six minutes of daylight at mid-temperate latitudes.

 Astronomical almanacs usually don’t give sunrise or sunset times to the second.
-That’s because atmospheric refraction varies somewhat, depending on air temperature, humidity and barometric pressure.
+That’s because atmospheric refraction varies, depending on air temperature, humidity and barometric pressure.
 Lower temperature, higher humidity and higher barometric pressure all increase atmospheric refraction.

 On the day of the equinox, the center of the sun would set about 12 hours after rising – given a level horizon, as at sea, and no atmospheric refraction.

 Bottom line: There are two reasons why we have more than 12 hours of daylight on the day of the equinox.
 First, the sun is a disk, not a point of light.
 Second, the Earth’s atmosphere refracts (bends) sunlight.
 These factors add up to provide an additional eight or so minutes of daylight on the day of the equinox at mid-temperate latitudes.